keboola/component-toast/README.md

 =============

 #### Authorization
-Provide the URL of your toast instance
+Provide the URL, Client ID, and Client Secret to connect to your account.

 #### Restaurants
-Select the IDs of the restaurants, separated by commas, to download data from.
+You can choose to load all restaurants in management group or just a specific one.

 #### Endpoints
 You can select which endpoints you want to download.